Skip to Content

 Sharing is caring!

 When you have kids isn’t it strange how time seems to fly by and stand still all in one?!
-That certainly sums up my first ten years of being a parent.
+That certainly sums up my first decade of being a parent.
 Endless nights of getting up every 10 minutes for cuddles, wees and lost cuddly toys.
 And then you blink and they seem to grow five centimetres!
-This came home to me again when I started thinking about all our adventures in the past decade, and all the things we’ve learnt.
-Obviously, as a travel blogger I’ve shared an awful lot of our highs, lows and family travel tips on the blog.

 In this post I thought I’d recap and bring together some of our top advice for travel with kids from caravanning and camping, to road trips and cruising with children.